jhannah/jays.net/poker/index.md

 ## Covid-19

 As far as we know all our friends are vaccinated.
-If you're not feeling well, please don't come this month.
+If anyone in your household is not feeling well recently please don't come this month.
 There's always next month. 🙂

 We're keeping the invite / RSVP list small.
 6-9 total players over the course of however many hours.
 We love you, but Covid sucks.